The Importance of Surrender

 Misconceptions about Surrender

 There are some misconceptions about what it means to surrender.
 Some people view it as giving up while others see it as a weakness.
 However, surrender has a far different meaning than what people think.
 To surrender is not to move backward but forwards.
 It means being open to a different way and realizing that your current choices are not getting you anywhere.

 As a matter of fact, one of the reasons why the 12 Steps are Effective is Because of Surrender.
 When you surrender to a higher power, your prefrontal cortex is forced to engage in thought processes that have been long numbed by substance abuse.
 The brain heals when it is forced into action.

-Second, the 12 steps encourage counseling, meetings, and friendships with other recovering addicts to help you stay on track with their goals.
+Second, the 12 steps encourage counseling, meetings, and friendships with other recovering addicts to help you stay on track with your goals.
 Addiction is a disease of isolation, but recovery is not.
 Sobriety is much more rewarding when you share it with others.

 Bottom line: Surrendering is not giving up.
 Instead, it’s about stopping the desire to control things and accepting things for what they are.